evhansen/EVHansen.github.io/_teaching-certification/2019-CIRTL-AssociateCertificate.md

 Awarded in association with the Center for the Integration of Research, Teaching, and Learning (CIRTL), Drexel CIRTL Certificates distinguish emerging leaders in evidence-based teaching practices among future faculty.

+You can read more about certificates from the CIRTL organization [at this link](https://www.cirtl.net/about/learning_outcomes)

 <!-- Heading 1
 ======